Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Conclusion

-We computed the equivalent tensor-to-scalar ratio ($r_{eq}$) of the total extragalactic contamination (radio galaxy shot noise, DSFG shot noise and clustering) for given multipoles.
-At the reionization B-bump ($\ell$=5), the extragalactic contamination will not limit the measurements.
+Finally, we computed the equivalent tensor-to-scalar ratio ($r_{eq}$) of the total extragalactic contamination (radio galaxy shot noise, DSFG shot noise, and clustering) for given multipoles.
+At the reionisation B-bump ($\ell$=5), the extragalactic contamination will not limit the measurements.
 At the recombination B-peak ($\ell$=80), the contamination for large-aperture telescope experiments is much below the targeted primordial $r$, but this is not the case for some of the small- and medium- aperture telescopes.
 For example for the LiteBIRD and PICO space experiments, the contamination is at the level of the 68\% confidence level uncertainty on the primordial $r$ (not considering a multi-frequency component separation that should globally decrease $r_{eq}$).
-On the other side of the multipole range, extragalactic components represent 10\% of the CMB lensing BB power spectrum at $\ell$=1000 for LiteBIRD.
+On the other side of the multipole range, extragalactic components represent 10-20\% of the CMB lensing BB power spectrum at $\ell$=1000 for LiteBIRD.
 Moreover, a similar slope is observed between the extragalactic components and the CMB lensing BB power spectrum up to $\ell$=200 and between the extragalactic components and the primordial B-mode power spectrum for 15$\lesssim \ell \lesssim$50, leading to degeneracies in any model fitting.
-Cleaning the data from this extragalactic contamination is thus mandatory for some of the small- and medium-aperture telescope experiments. \\
+Removing this extragalactic contamination from the data is thus mandatory for some of the small- and medium-aperture telescope experiments. \\

-Foreground mitigation has been studied for the Galactic components.
-It has been shown that it requires a multi-frequency coverage (but see \citealt{Philcox2018} for a method based on anisotropy statistics, or \citealt{Aylor2019} for the use of Neural Network).
-This multi-frequency approach will be difficult to apply for extragalactic foregrounds, as the three extragalactic components are degenerated (i.e. same power spectra at the multipole of interest) and the sum of the three does not have a well-defined frequency dependency.
-Moreover, even if more precise polarised source counts for radio galaxies will be obtained in the near future, the variation of the radio shot noise with the flux limit (changing the flux cut by 30\% affects the shot noise by 30\%, see Table\,\ref{SN_radio_Planck}), together with the variability of radio sources, may prevent using more accurate modeling to precisely predict the shot noise level.
+Foreground mitigation was studied for the Galactic components.
+We showed that it requires a multi-frequency coverage (but see \citealt{Philcox2018} for a method based on anisotropy statistics, or \citealt{Aylor2019} for the use of neural network).
+It will be difficult to apply this multi-frequency approach to extragalactic foregrounds, as the three extragalactic components are degenerated (i.e. same power spectra at the multipole of interest) and the sum of the three does not have a well-defined frequency dependency.
+Moreover, even if more precise polarised source counts for radio galaxies will be obtained in the near future, the variation in radio shot noise with flux limit (changing the flux cut by 30\% affects the shot noise by 30\%, see Table\,\ref{SN_radio_Planck}), together with the variability of radio sources, may prevent us from using more accurate modelling to precisely predict the shot-noise level.